Reset lost or forgotten iPhone or iPad backup password

 To do this, open Settings on your device.
 Tap your name, then tap iCloud.
 Go to iCloud Backup, toggle the switch to on, then tap Back Up Now. iCloud backups can take a long time, depending on the amount of data you back up and your internet bandwidth.
 You may need to leave your device to back up overnight.
 If so, make sure it's connected to a charger.

-4. Erase the device, then restore it from the iCloud backup.
+Erase the device, then restore it from the iCloud backup

 Erase the device.
-Go to Settings > General > Reset > Erase all Content and Settings.
+Go to Settings > General > Transfer or Reset iPhone > Erase all Content and Settings.
 After the device has erased, restore it from the iCloud backup.
 When the device restarts after it is erased, an assistant will walk you through this.

 iOS Erase All Contents and Settings Screenshot

-5. Back up your device again, with iTunes or iMazing
+Back up your device again, with iMazing, Finder or iTunes

 You can now back up your device again.
 Make sure you enable encryption!